quixio/quix-streams/docs/windowing.md

 When the application gets an event timestamp for the event, it assigns an interval according to the window definition.

-Quix Streams supports two ways of slicing the time:
+Quix Streams supports two ways of slicing the time: tumbling windows and hopping windows.

 ## Tumbling Windows
    Tumbling windows slice time into non-overlapping intervals of a fixed size.

-   For example, a tumbling window of 1h will generate the following intervals:
+   For example, a tumbling window of 1 hour will generate the following intervals:

    ```
                     Tumbling Windows